kisaacs/benchmark_charting/Use_case_scenarios.md

 3. If done on multiple machines, then move all output file in a central location.
 4. Combine the output file and make a single file with the measurements and parameters
 5. Parse and prepare it for plotting

+Scenario 10
+1. Save the data described from any above mentioned scenario
+2. Rerun with the exact parameters to get the same measurements again.
+3. Save the measurements

+Scenario 11
+1. Save the data described from any above mentioned scenario
+2. Rerun with some additional parameters to get the same measurements again.
+3. Save the measurements

+Scenario 12
+1. Save the data described from any above mentioned scenario
+2. Rerun with some additional parameters to get the new measurements.
+3. Save the measurements